Kim Kardashian Asks for Quarantine Tips and Taylor Swift Fans Attack

 Kim Kardashian Asks for Quarantine Tips for Her Kids and Gets Trolled by Taylor Swift Fans

-Swifties have little sympathy for Kim Kardashian West being stuck home alone with her four kids and husband, Kanye West.
+Taylor Swift fans have little sympathy for Kim Kardashian West being stuck home with her four kids and husband Kanye West.
 On Wednesday, the 39-year-old reality star shared a sweet family photo of her crew appearing to watch a movie together.

-"What is everyone doing to keep your kids entertained???" she captioned the selfie with her youngest son, Psalm, in her lap.
+"What is everyone doing to keep your kids entertained???" she captioned the selfie with her 10-month-old son, Psalm, in her lap.
 "As a family we are social distancing but need some fun ideas of what to do!
 Any suggestions would help!"

 Asking for "suggestions" prompted the wrath of Taylor Swift fans, who have recently slammed Kim after the full video of the infamous 2016 phone call between Kanye and Taylor was leaked earlier this month.